Fast In-Memory XPath Search over Compressed Text and Tree Indexes: Experimental Results

-We used count queries for both MonetDB and Qizx ---enclosing the query in a \texttt{fn:count()} predicate--- while in our implementation we ran the queries in ``materialization'' mode but without serializing the output.
+We use count queries for all three engines.
 The table in Figure~\ref{fig:restextq} summarizes the running times for each query.
 As we target very selective text queries, we also give, for each query, the number of results it returned.
-Since for these queries our automata worked in ``bottom-up'' mode, we detail the two following operations: \begin{itemize} \item Calling the text predicate \emph{globally} on the text collection, thus retrieving all the probable matches of the query (\emph{Text query} line in the table of Figure~\ref{fig:restextq}) \item Running the automaton bottom up from the set of probable matches to keep those satisfying the path expression (\emph{Auto. run} line in the table of Figure~\ref{fig:restextq}) \end{itemize}

-As it is clear from the experiments the bottom-up strategy pays off.
+Since for these queries our automata worked in ``bottom-up'' mode, we detail the two following operations: \begin{itemize} \item Calling the text predicate \emph{globally} on the text collection, thus retrieving all the probable matches of the query (\emph{S Text} column in the table of Figure~\ref{fig:restextq}) \item Running the automaton bottom up from the set of probable matches to keep those satisfying the path expression (\emph{S Auto} in the table of Figure~\ref{fig:restextq}) \end{itemize} As it is clear from the experiments, the bottom-up strategy pays off.
 The only down-side of this approach is that the automaton uses Parent moves, which are less efficient than FirstChild and NextSibling.
-This is clear in queries T7 and T8 where the increase in number of results makes the relative slowness of the automata more visible.
-However our evaluator still outperforms the other engines even in those cases.
+This can be seen in query T7 where the increase in the number of results makes the relative slowness of the automata more visible.
+However our evaluator still outperforms the other engines even in this case.